 Types Of Homes:

-Beginning in the 1870s, Yorkville’s residential properties consisted primarily of Victorian-style detached and semi-detached homes.
-Many of those houses are now listed as heritage properties by the city of Toronto, and some have even been converted into commercial properties to maintain the neighbourhoods charm.
+Beginning in the 1870s, Yorkville real estate has consisted primarily of Victorian-style detached and semi-detached homes.
+Many of those houses are now listed as heritage properties by the city of Toronto, and some have even been converted into commercial properties to maintain the charm of the neighbourhood.

 Condo And Loft Living: